European Union Timber Regulation: Review

 In 2015, the European Commission undertook a review of the EUTR, in compliance with a legal obligation laid down in Article 20(3) of the Regulation.
 The purpose of the review is to assess the functioning and effectiveness of the EUTR, including in preventing illegally harvested timber or timber products derived from such timber being placed on the market.
 More than 240 stakeholders, NGOs and the private sector contributed to a public consultation as part of the review process.

 The Commission published the review on 18 February 2016.
 It concluded that "the EU is on track to achieve its objectives to combat illegal logging and associated trade in illegal timber, but challenges remain".

 According to the commission: "Some positive trends are visible, namely that EU operators are gradually taking steps to ensure the legality of their suppliers and that there is more awareness of the problem of illegal logging amongst EU consumers.
 The Regulation has also encouraged producer countries to develop systems assessing compliance with the requirements of the legislation.
 However, more effort is needed from both the Member States and the private sector to ensure its effective and efficient application".

+For the EU to achieve their goal, it passed additional deforestation regulation into law, effective as of December 2024.